 - One big tip for potty training girls would be to give them something to look forward to once they conquer using the bathroom with no accidents.
 For some, it’s the big day out to shop for fancy underwear and a dress.
 For others, it could be that one item they’ve had on their wish list for some time.
 Either way, a reward chart for something like this tends to go a long way.

 - Be sure that when your child does have an accident that you stay positive.
 Please do not make your child feel shame for having accidents during the potty-training process.
 Accidents are a rite of passage!

 - Make sure your child is always wearing easy to remove clothing during this time.
-The easier the clothes are to get off the higher the success rate.
+The easier the clothes are to get off the higher the success rate of their trip to the potty is.
 Some parents have been known to let their children run around naked.
 If you’re comfortable with that idea, it may be easier to help your child.

 - Some kids respond well to using a potty-training chart.
 If you’re an organized person and can consistently reward your child with this method, then this will certainly have some added benefits for your child to see their progress.